-1. Rough or Erratic Performance
+2. Rough or Erratic Performance

-- Insufficient or no oil in system, truck hydraulic pump losing prime: Fill system, check for leaks. - Wrong oil in system (should be ATF Dexron TM III): Change Oil. - Clogged or dirty cylinder check valve: Remove load on the cylinder, disassemble cylinder check valve and clean (See section on Cylinder Check Valves). - Oil line is restricted, dirty, or collapsed: Clean or replace oil line. - Worn components (valves, cylinder, etc.): Check for cause of wear.
+- Insufficient or no oil in system, pump losing prime: Fill system, check for leaks. - Ground fault: Check for loose wire leads, verify that pump is securely mounted to TMA frame and that the truck lighting plug is correctly attached.
+Ensure ground wire from pump is directly routed to the truck battery. - Wrong oil in system (should be ATF Dexron TM III): Change Oil. - Clogged or dirty cylinder check valve: Remove load on the cylinder, disassemble cylinder check valve and clean (See section on Cylinder Check Valves). - Oil line is restricted, dirty, or collapsed: Clean or replace oil line. - Dirty pump: Clean exterior and check for contaminated oil.
+If necessary, drain, flush, and refill system with ATF Dexron TM III. - Worn components (valves, cylinder, etc.): Check for cause of wear.
 Replace worn parts with correct components. - Leakage: Check all components, verify tightness of fittings, and inspect hoses for wear while system is idle.
 Replace damaged hoses or fittings. - Excessive loading (especially any features not originally installed by Valtir): Remove excessive load.

-2. Operates Slowly or With Cavitation
+3. Operates Slowly or With Cavitation

-- Oil viscosity too high or cold oil: Allow oil to warm up before operating or replace with lower viscosity oil as necessary. - Air in system: Check for leaks and tighten as necessary.
+- Low voltage: Verify voltages with DC voltmeter and check truck charging system. - Oil viscosity too high or cold oil: Allow oil to warm up before operating or replace with lower viscosity oil as necessary. - Air in system: Check for leaks and tighten as necessary.
 Cycle the system several times to relieve air from system. - Oil leaks: Tighten fittings, replace seals or damaged lines. - Worn components (valves, cylinder, etc.): Check for cause of wear.
-Replace worn parts with correct components. - Restriction in lines or cylinder check valves: Remove load on the cylinder, clean lines or valves, and replace hoses if necessary.
+Replace worn parts with correct components.

+• Restriction in lines or cylinder check valves: Remove load on the cylinder, clean lines or valves, and replace hoses if necessary.

-3. Operates Too Fast
+4. Operates Too Fast